thisisryanswift/klaus-ai/README.md

 ## Acknowledgements

-This project was built as part of the [Hacking Agents Hackathon NYC](https://lu.ma/hacking-agents-hackathon-nyc) (May 2024) and we thank the hosts: angflow, DigitalOcean, Torc.dev, TwelveLabs, and Twilio.
+This project was built as part of the [Hacking Agents Hackathon NYC](https://lu.ma/hacking-agents-hackathon-nyc) (May 2024) and we thank the hosts: DataStax Langflow, DigitalOcean, Torc.dev, TwelveLabs, and Twilio.